MSiam/AdaptiveMaskedProxies/README.md

 <img src="https://github.com/MSiam/AdaptiveMaskedProxies/blob/master/figures/adapproxy.png" width="70%" height="70%"><br><br>
 </div>

 **Note** There is an issue we just discovered in the evaluation and we're working on correcting the results.
+The updated results are slightly better than reported in the paper, an updated version will be released soon.

 ## Qualitative Evaluation on PASCAL-5i
 1-way 1-shot segmentation